AssistantEngine/filament-assistant/README.md

     ]
 ```

-If you want to add an presenter to your tool you can do it by defining the *presenter* key to the tool configuration.
+If you want to add a presenter to your tool you can do it by defining the *presenter* key to the tool configuration.
 The presenter is an optional callable that returns an instance implementing the **MessageListExtensionInterface**.
-Learn more about *Extensions* in the **[Core Repository](https://github.com/AssistantEngine/open-functions-core)**.
+Learn more about *Extensions* in the **[Core Repository](https://github.com/AssistantEngine/open-functions-core?tab=readme-ov-file#message-list-extensions)**.

 ```php
     'tools' => [